lbragstad/notes/code-review-checklist.md

 * Is there any confusing logic that would benefit from an inline comment?

-> If you've read a piece of code several times and still don't understand
+> If you've read a piece of code several times and you still don't understand
-> exactly what it's doing, it could probably benefit from an inline comment
+> exactly what it's doing, it could probably benefit from an inline comment.
-> from the author.
-If you do understand what is being done, not every other
+> If you do understand what is being done, not every other reviewer might.
-> reviewer might.
-Maybe we can use the opportunity to simplify the code into
-> something that is more readable.

 ### Don't Repeat Yourself (DRY)